top of page

 Why It Works: The Science of Dessert Perfection

 The air fryer is the real game-changer.
 Its rapid hot-air circulation mimics deep-frying, giving the bombs a crispy, golden crust without the oil or mess.
-Cooking at 350°F ensures the exterior browns while the interior stays soft and melty.
-Brushing with butter enhances browning via the Maillard reaction, boosting flavor and visual appeal.
+Cooking at 350°F ensures the exterior browns while the interior remains soft and melty.
+Brushing with butter enhances browning, boosting flavor and visual appeal.
 The result?
-A dessert that’s indulgent yet light, portable yet decadent—a perfect balance of comfort and innovation.
+A dessert that’s indulgent yet light—a perfect balance of comfort and innovation.

 Tips for Bombshell Success